Match Day Travel

 Transit on Match Days

-Transit systems across the region are expected to see increased ridership from World Cup visitors, particularly on routes serving Arlington and major park-and-ride locations.
+Transit systems across the region are expected to see increased ridership from World Cup visitors, particularly along the TRE.
+Regular transit riders are encouraged to:

 • Plan ahead